JakobFrh/DS-ML_Final/READYOU.md

 </p>

-Furthermore, using the CamemBERT model, train on the C1/C2 datas on the C label of the ABC classification gave an accuracy of 73.2% on 146 C2 labels.
+Using the CamemBERT model, train on the C1/C2 datas on the C label of the ABC classification gave an accuracy of 73.2% on 146 C2 labels.
 We also incorporated this C2 CamemBERT model  into our LLM corrector.

 - **Pipeline for C2 data:** Most accurate.
 - **C2 Camembert:** More accurate than Camembert on all datasets.